• Slide title

 SUMMER READING

-All Vandebilt students are encouraged to read many books this summer.
-There is a strong correlation between reading regularly for pleasure (any reading...really, ANY reading, as long as it’s a habit) and academic success, including building vocabulary, an understanding of sentence structure, and an increase in stamina for reading harder texts.
+All Vandebilt students are encouraged to read this summer.
+There is a strong correlation between reading regularly for pleasure and academic success, including building vocabulary, an understanding of sentence structure, and an increase in stamina for reading harder texts.
 It is also clear that the more you read, the better you write.
 So this summer, don’t stop READING!

-Each grade is required to read one or two texts this summer- please look for your class and level.
+Each grade is required to read one or two books this summer- please look for your class and level.
 If you have any questions, please do not hesitate to call the school; someone will gladly guide you.
 Each student will be assessed on the novel within the first couple of weeks of school.
-No journal is required this year; however, it is suggested that you annotate and take notes.
+No journal is required; however, it is suggested that you annotate and take notes.

 Incoming 8th Grade: